Want to Transfer Schools?

 Bullying or Harassment

-We are committed to ensuring that all students can attend school safely.
-If you would like to seek a transfer because of bullying or harassment, please visit a Family Welcome Center.
 We will work with all families who want to transfer due to concerns of bullying and harassment.

 If you have or your child has a medical condition or disability that prevents physical access to the school, you can request a medical transfer.
-Visit a Family Welcome Center and bring documentation from your medical provider on their letterhead.
+Contact a Family Welcome Center and provide documentation from your medical provider on their letterhead.
 The document should explain the health condition and why they recommend a transfer.
 With your permission, our staff may contact the medical provider to get more information.

 Academic or Social Concerns